SteveHodge/assistantdm/readme.txt

 * BUG: LineTemplate: setting image after rotation draws the un-transformed image
 * REF: Factor clear cells code into support class
 * Hidden elements in table display should clear ImageMedia transforms
-* ImageMedia could use a soft/weak/strong reference for transformed images
 * Consider separate element for darkness cleared cells - should be parent-relative - or perhaps add to LightSource
-* Allow reconnect to remote - partly works but seems to cause exception on 3rd reconnect
-* Add colour to the overlay tokens. either indicator of health or settable
+* Allow reconnect to remote - partly works but seems to cause exception on 3rd reconnect PART * Add colour to the overlay tokens. either indicator of health or settable -border now paints with the real token's background colour
 * Consider expanding "selected" support.
 Would need hierarchy support as with visibility
 * Refactor common utility methods into MapElement (e.g. template creation)
 * Alternate button dragging (e.g. resize, non-snapped to grid)
-* Auto configure - set defaults according to OS screen layout
 * Make line and spread templates editable?
-* Swarm Token (editable token with replicated painting)
 * dice roller element?
 * thrown object scatter? compass rose?